I’m interested in becoming accredited

 - Perform checks for individuals for a specific legislative, licensing or registration scheme that your organisation is required to undertake.

-As part of the application process you will be asked to identify who you want to conduct police checks on and why.
+As part of the application process you will be asked to identify who you want to perform police checks for and why.

 Integration into your business